Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 A lot of people get into the influencer world due to their presence on one particular platform, but now more than ever it’s important to make sure you have a multi-channel presence if you want to grow your blog and eventually end up working with brands.

 More than anything else I consider myself a writer and therefore my number one focus has always been my website.
-But I quickly learnt that it only takes a little extra effort to have a good presence on Instagram and Pinterest too which doesn’t only drive extra traffic over to my blog but also increases my attractiveness to PRs and brands looking to work with me.
+But I quickly learned that it only takes a little extra effort to have a good presence on Instagram and Pinterest too which doesn’t only drive extra traffic over to my blog but also increases my attractiveness to PRs and brands looking to work with me.

 However, it’s also important not to spread yourself too thinly.
 Don’t think that you need to maintain regular blog posts, produce great YouTube videos, and have a large Instagram, Facebook, Twitter, Snapchat and TikTok following to be successful.
 While you might have a presence on all of these platforms, make sure that you keep your focus on just a few.
 Quality over quantity after all!